Deuteration and Macromolecular Crystallisation (DEMAX)

 The ESS node (DEULAB) will focus on the chemical synthesis of complex deuterated molecules based on both biological and non-biological starting materials sourced from ISIS and ILL, and on developing novel deuteration methods.
 In particular, ESS will develop the enzyme-catalysed synthesis of chiral deuterated compounds, and synthetic transformations of biological molecules.

 Large crystals (at least 0.1–0.5 mm3) are required for successful neutron protein crystallography experiments.
 Most crystals that are able to grow to 200-300 microns without explicit effort can be coaxed to larger sizes.
 This requires detailed knowledge of protein properties, the right approach, and tools.
 Using larger crystals offers additional advantages: higher quality data, higher resolution data, faster data collection times, and they are easier to manipulate.
 So, while ESS flux and beam characteristics will lower the required size, it is still advantageous to maximize the crystal volume.
 DEMAX will offer integrated support for protein production to large crystal growth.
-Included is access to an Opticrys dialysis crystallization device, Oryx8 screening robot, microbatch & macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.
+Included is access to an Opticrys dialysis crystallisation device, Oryx8 screening robot, microbatch & macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.

 We have laboratory spaces at Lund University dedicated to biodeuteration (set up for algae, bacteria and yeast), and macromolecular crystal growth.